shesek/bcash-instadump/README.md

 Get the unspent bcash outputs for the provided address(es) from the Electrum bcash servers, and print them as CSV (`txid,vout,amount,address` format).

+You may also provide keys instead of addresses.
+In this case, the CSV format would be `txid,vout,amount,key` (same as the format expected by `bcash-instadump` and `bcash-tx`).

 This will leak information to the Electrum bcash servers (see "*Privacy considerations*" below).

 The `--(no)proxy`, `--tor` and `--electrum` options are the same as for `bcash-tx`.